JaeWright/Chatbird-Messenger/README.md

 <h2> 💬 Overview </h2>

-<p> Welcome to <b> Chatbird Messenger </b>.
-This is a real-time messanging app that allows multiple users to text chat with one another in real time </p>
+<p> Welcome to ChatBird Messenger.
+This is a real-time messanging app that allows multiple users to
+  text chat with one another in real time </p>

 <h2> 💿 How To Run </h2>